postcss/postcss-bem-linter/README.md

 ### Ignoring specific selectors

-If you need to ignore a specific selector but do not want to ignore the entire stylesheet or end the enforcement of a definition, you can do so by *preceding the selector* with this comment: `/* postcss-bem-linter: ignore */`.
+If you need to ignore a specific selector but do not want to ignore the entire stylesheet or end the enforcement of a definition, there are two ways to accomplish this:

+As describe above, you can include an `ignoreSelectors` regular expression in your configuration.
+This is the best approach if you want to systematically ignore all selectors matching a pattern (e.g. all Modernizr classes).

+If you just want to ignore a single, isolated selector, though, you can do so by *preceding the selector* with this comment: `/* postcss-bem-linter: ignore */`.

 ```css